 SELECTION PROCESS: The Moreland Hills Historical Society will review the submitted Heritage and Century Home Applications.
 All of the selection criteria must be met.

 RECOGNITION: Qualifying Century homes will be recognized with a plaque (century) for placement on the house.
-COST: There is a one-time fee to cover the cost of a plaque for Century Home Award Winners.
+The one time COST to purchase the plaque is the expense of the applicant.

 NOTE: This program is an honorary award only.
 It does not qualify homes for local or national historical designation, does not place restrictions upon work to the house in any way, nor does it provide financial assistance for maintenance of designated homes.